itsays-zqc/my-website/docs/test/v2_core/4Source.md

 # Source/Port

-The following code will demonstrate how to add light source and  port in a simulation project.
+The subsequent code will exemplify the process of incorporating a light source and port within a simulation project.

-Currently, for the source module it supports the addition of modal sources and Gaussian sources.
-And we support to add ports in EME simulation and FDTD simulation.
+As of now, the source module accommodates the inclusion of mode source and Gaussian source.
+Furthermore, our platform extends support for ports into both EME and FDTD simulations.

 ## 4.1 Mode source

-Add a mode source into the project using code `type="mode_source"`.
+Incorporate a model source into the project by utilizing the provided code with the attribute `type="mode_source"`.

 ```python
 add(